Ruenzuo/furry-archer/README.md

 ![screenshot-2](https://dl.dropboxusercontent.com/u/12352209/GitHub/ios7-screenshot-2.PNG)
 ![screenshot-3](https://dl.dropboxusercontent.com/u/12352209/GitHub/ios7-screenshot-3.PNG)

-For more information on how to get started with RestKit, go to https://github.com/RestKit/RestKit.
+For more information on how to get started with RestKit, visit their [repo site](https://github.com/RestKit/RestKit).

 License
 =======

     The MIT License (MIT)

-    Copyright (c) 2013 Renzo Crisóstomo
+    Copyright (c) 2014 Renzo Crisóstomo

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in